Comparison of random field discretizations for high-resolution Bayesian parameter identification in finite element elasticity: Three different random field representations

 \section{Three different random field representations}

+From a computational mechanics perspective, the choice of random field representation determines not only approximation accuracy but also solver cost, scalability, and algorithmic robustness in stochastic finite element simulations.
 Section \ref{ch:model} showed how to model the Young's modulus as a transformed normal field $g$.
 The following subsections detail three possible approaches to sampling $g$: using the Karhunen-Lo\`eve basis in Subsection \ref{sec:kl}, using wavelets in Subsection \ref{sec:wavelet} and using local average subdivision (LAS) in Subsection \ref{sec:las}.